drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 1) To learn more about customer opinions and preferences, participating groups can use sentiment analysis to learn about what people think about Mental Health.
 They may better understand what customers like and dislike, as well as what drives their brand loyalty, by monitoring customer feedback and sentiment.

-2)``To enhance the client experience``: Sentiment analysis can assist companies in enhancing the client experience related to Mental Health.
+2) ``To enhance the client experience``: Sentiment analysis can assist companies in enhancing the client experience related to Mental Health.
 Businesses can improve customer happiness by addressing sources of consumer dissatisfaction by recognising them.

-3)``To monitor brand reputation``: Businesses can monitor their brand reputation with the aid of sentiment analysis.
+3) ``To monitor brand reputation``: Businesses can monitor their brand reputation with the aid of sentiment analysis.
 Businesses can spot possible reputation concerns and take proactive measures to remedy them by monitoring customer opinion across social media, review sites, and other channels.

-4)``To inform product development``: Businesses can use sentiment analysis to inform product development.
+4) ``To inform product development``: Businesses can use sentiment analysis to inform product development.
 Businesses can find ways to enhance their goods and services by looking at client feedback and sentiment.

-5)``To inform marketing campaigns``:Businesses can use sentiment analysis to inform marketing initiatives.
+5) ``To inform marketing campaigns``:Businesses can use sentiment analysis to inform marketing initiatives.
 Businesses can better target their marketing messages and efforts to resonant with their target audience by assessing customer sentiment.

 Objectives: